FEBO

 FEBO ([ˈfeːboː]) is a chain of Dutch walk-up fast food restaurants of the automat type.
 Founded in 1941 in Amsterdam, Netherlands, FEBO is most notable for this automatic format: a counter is available for purchasing French fries, beverages, and hamburgers.
 Other FEBO snacks can be bought from the automats.
-The primary automat-vended items are krokets, frikandellen, hamburgers, Kaassoufflés and similar items.
+The primary automat-vended items are krokets, frikandellen, hamburgers, kaassoufflés and similar items.

-According to the company, FEBO has almost 60 shops all over the Netherlands, with 54 being franchises.
+According to the company, FEBO has almost 60 shops around the Netherlands, with 54 being franchises.
 There are 22 shops in Amsterdam alone.